 Capital One is unique in that they will only allow you to have two personal cards at any given time.
 There is no limit on the number of Capital One business cards.

-Check out the best Capital One credit cards for military servicemembers and their spouses.
+Check out the best Capital One credit cards.

 They also have the 1/6 rule, which simply means they will only approve you for one card every six months.
 This applies to both personal and business cards.